-The company has continues on its journey of transformation towards a world class thought leader in the hot beverages market and in the world of sustainability.
+The company has made excellent progress on its journey of transformation towards a world class thought leader in the hot beverages market and in the world of sustainability, with tangible initiatives for launch in 2023.

-Looking ahead to 2022, The Directors are confident that growth can be attained at high levels, whilst maintaining profitability, optimising impact, delivering upon the business's powerful purpose and its commitment to all its stakeholders.
+Looking ahead to 2023, The Directors are confident that growth can be attained, whilst maintaining profitability, optimising impact, delivering upon the business's powerful purpose and its commitment to all its stakeholders.

-Total stock at the year-end was £4.8m (2020: £5.0m); trade debtors were £1.5m (2020 £1.7m) and trade creditors were £2.6m (2020: £2.0m).
+Total stock at the year-end was £5.9m (2021: £4.8m); trade debtors were £1.15m (2021 £1.5m) and trade creditors were £3.1m (2021: £2.6m).
+Stocks were much higher than planned or prior years due to the regulatory changes relating to Brexit requiring higher raw material stocks to be held.

-Cash balances at year close of £529k (2020: £140k) reflecting an increase in stock, offset by reduction in debtors and an increase in the amount owed to creditors.
+Cash balances at year close of £185k (2021: £529k) reflecting an increase in stock, offset by reduction in debtors and an increase in the amount owed to creditors.
 Consistent with its principles of social responsibility, it is a matter of policy that supplier liabilities are paid on time.

-After making provision for potential losses on maturation on forward foreign currency contracts, the company year-end balance sheet showed net assets of £3.5m, (2020: £3.7m).
+After making provision for potential losses on maturation on forward foreign currency contracts, the company year-end balance sheet showed positive net assets of £3.6m, (2021: £3.5m).